shamblett/cloudruntest/README.md

     config get-value project.

-    When prompted, select a region (for example us-central1), confirm the service name, and respond y to allow unauthenticated invocations.
+    When prompted, select a region (for example us-central1), confirm the service name, and respond 'y' to allow unauthenticated invocations.

     Then wait a few moments until the deployment is complete.
 On success, the command line displays the service URL.
 Visit your deployed container by opening the service URL in a web browser.

     Congratulations!
-You have just deployed an application packaged in a container image to Cloud Run.
+You have just deployed a Dart application packaged in a container image to Cloud Run.
 Cloud Run automatically and horizontally scales your container image to handle the received requests, then scales down when demand decreases.
 You only pay for the CPU, memory, and networking consumed during